cale-pliska/Badger-Ticket-Exchange-424/README.md

 **User Stories:**
 1. ADMIN -As the UW ticket sales department, I want an official-looking website that is secure and convenient in order to optimize the ticket exchange experience for Wisconsin students
+Tasks:
+Create a secure admin LOGIN
+Allow admin to create ‘events’ that will appear on the buyer and seller pages Allow admin to remove outdated ‘events’ from homepage Design web page with official Wisconsin colors and theme

-2. SELLER, I want a homepage where I can view ‘events’ so that I can sell my tickets to games.
+3. SELLER, I want a homepage where I can view ‘events’ so that I can sell my tickets to games.
-3. BUYER, I want a homepage where I can view ‘events’ so that I can buy tickets to games securely and safely.
+Tasks:
+Create a SIGN UP page to register new buyers and seller information: name, email (verifies @wisc.edu email address), password Create secure LOGIN for users
+Allow sellers to click a SELL button and create ‘listings’ under ‘events’ with asking price, preferred exchange location, preferred payment method, preferred contact, and any additional information.
+Allow buyers to click a BUY button and browse ‘listings’ Allow sellers to mark their listings as sold once the transaction is complete

 **Daily Scrum 3/17:**